-Whittington is a small village close to Oswestry in North Shropshire, and close to the English/Welsh border.
+Whittington is a small village close to Oswestry in North Shropshire, with Offa’s Dyke and the English/Welsh border just four miles away.

-The village is dominated by the ruins of its mediaeval castle which stands opposite the festival venue, St John the Baptist Church.
+The village is dominated by the ruins of its ancient ‘Marcher’ castle which stands opposite the festival venue, St John the Baptist Church.

 It also has two pub restaurants, both just a few yards from the venue, with plenty more eating houses to choose from in nearby Oswestry.